ip-repo/conversation-maker/README.md

 ```
 #### Help command
 if you want to get more information about how to use the program type in text area **[help]**
-and click on the run button and window with help inforamtion will appear.
+and click on the run button and a window with help inforamtion will appear.

 ```console
 [help]